GiangNguyenn/3b-bar-jukebox/docs/PRD-track-suggestions.md

 - Preview link (if available)
 - URI or link to open in Spotify

-Bonus Actions:

-- Save result list (JSON or CSV)
-- Export to clipboard
-- Create a playlist (if OAuth enabled)

 ## 6. API Usage

 ### Primary API